MSSNG-ASD/public-portal-app/README.md

 If you are interested in contributing to the Portal Service, we encourage you to reach out to us before sending a PR to discuss how we can work with you to accept your change.
-You can do this by creating a GH issue.
+You can do this by [creating a new issue](https://github.com/MSSNG-ASD/portal-service/issues/new).

 ## Guides